top of page

 Sunset at Clearwater Beach

 Even though I eat and drink very little, there are always situations where the long trip becomes a grind.
 While driving, if I’m struggling, I may watch the mileage signs on the side of the road, seeing the distance shrink from 12.5 to 12.4 to 12.3.
 If it takes focusing on different elements, that is something that the driver may be called to do.
 There were some trips where I'd take pretzel rods with me to snack on.
-About halfway through the trip, I tried to commit to only eating one rod every five miles, which sometimes helped to pass the time.
+About halfway through the trip, I tried to limit myself to eating only one rod every five miles, which sometimes helped pass the time.

 One Final Note: